 Although some facial scrubs can be used on the body, the other way around is not always safe.
 The skin on the body is not as sensitive or as oily as the face, so they need to be treated differently.

 Pineapple and Papaya Facial Exfoliating Mask

-If you have ever tried Kiehl's Pineapple Papaya Facial Scrub, you know that it is an amazing product.
+If you have ever tried Kiehl's Pineapple Papaya Facial Scrub ($28), you know that it is a fantastic product.
 However, it comes with a pretty steep price tag.
-You can get the same effect for a fraction of the cost with this easy pineapple and papaya mask recipe.
+You can get the same effect for a fraction of the cost with an easy DIY pineapple and papaya mask recipe.
 Mash 1/4 cup of cubed fresh pineapple and 1/4 cup of cubed fresh papaya together, then add two tablespoons of brown sugar, one tablespoon of sweet almond oil, and another tablespoon of honey.
 Apply to your face skin and leave it for a few minutes.
 Rinse with lukewarm water.

-The peach facial scrub is unique, has a great scent, and is packed with skin-renewing benefits.
-Just combine a cup of fresh, peeled, and mashed organic peaches and 3/4 cup of honey with 3/4 cup of brown sugar and your favorite oil.
+A peach facial scrub is unique, has a great scent, and is packed with skin-renewing benefits.
+Just combine a cup of fresh, peeled, and mashed organic peaches and 3/4 cup of honey with 3/4 cup of brown sugar and a few drops of your favorite oil.
 Be sure to use it all or share it with friends in the next few hours due to the limited peach shelf life.

 Rose Petal Exfoliating Scrub